 What to watch next

-The proposals must survive feasibility studies, financing and Tanzania’s legal and policy review, which the president explicitly attached to the talks.
+The proposals must survive feasibility studies, financing and Tanzania’s legal and policy review, which the president attached to the talks.
 Big-ticket African infrastructure often shrinks between handshake and groundbreaking.

 The coal-fired power plant may prove the most contested element, as global lenders have largely stopped financing coal.
 How it would be funded, and by whom, remains open.